 The Norwich-born windsurfer was fourth overall, while the Netherlands' Dorian van Rijsselberge won both races.

-Meanwhile, Ben Ainslie saw his assault on Olympic gold stutter once again today as he finished behind Finn leader Jonas Hogh-Christensen for a fifth time at London 2012.
+Meanwhile, Ben Ainslie saw his assault on Olympic gold stutter once again today as he finished behind Finn leader Jonas Hogh-Christensen for a fifth time

 The three-time gold medallist is the undoubted star of the British sailing team and over-riding favourite to top the podium on home waters.